DHRI-Curriculum/django-app/_docs/settings.md

 # Changing Settings

 All the settings for the DHRI script lives inside `/backend/dhri_settings.py`.
-This is a list of the out-of-the-box settings (as of alpha-3) and an explanatio of what they do.
+This is a list of the out-of-the-box settings (as of alpha-7) and an explanation of what they do.

 ## Cache variables